-The Group pursues the best practices in environment protection and focuses on the negative impact of the Group's businesses on the environmental and natural resources.
+The Group pursues the best practices in environment protection and focuses on the negative impact of the Group's businesses on the environment and natural resources.
 In addition to complying with the relevant environmental laws and regulations as well as preserving the natural environment, the Group has integrated the concept of environmental protection into its internal management and daily operations, with the aim of achieving environmental sustainability.

 The Group strives to promote environmental protection and makes effective use of resources.
-It will carry out continuous monitoring for business operations which incurred potential adverse impact to the environment and will minimise such adverse impact to the environment through promoting green office by adopting four basic principles which comprise of reduce, reuse, recycle and replacement.
-Where applicable, we adopt green purchasing strategies and the most practical technologies to protect our natural resources.
+It will carry out continuous monitoring for business operations which may incur adverse impacts on the environment and will take action to minimise these adverse impacts.
+We promote green office by adopting four basic principles which comprise of reduce, reuse, recycle and replacement.
+Where applicable, we will adopt green purchasing strategies and the most practical technologies to protect our natural resources.